| Romans 9:18-21 states: "Therefore hath he mercy

 Here is the scriptural order.
 As a result of electing love

+men are given the grace to believe.
 The natural man has no inclination or understanding of

 spiritual things in his dead state.
 He possesses no desire